 - Redness (erythema) or foul smelling drainage from the incisions, as this may indicate infection.

 - Temperature greater than 38oC

 - Vomiting or diarrhoea lasting more than 24 hours

 If you have

 Constipation: This is common due to the narcotics taken during the general anaesthetic and post-operatively for pain management.
 There are a number of different types of laxatives that you can get over the counter at the pharmacy, or by prescription.
-Alternatively, dietary supplements such as prune juice, alpine tea or kiwi fruit are usually just as effective.
+Alternatively, dietary supplements such as prune juice or kiwi fruit are usually just as effective.
 Ensure that you drink plenty of fluid.

 Bruising: It is not unusual for bruising to appear a day or so after the surgery in the groin.
 In men, this usually extends around the base of the penis, and depending upon the extent of dissection, may involve the scrotum.
 It usually resolves over the first week.
 Wearing supportive underwear often helps to limit the bruising.
 If you feel it is getting worse, or becoming painful, please notify A/Prof Adam Bartlett